 - Supported devices: Can I use my existing smart TV or streaming device with this service?

-- Multiple streams: Does this service let me watch on multiple screens at once?
+- Multiple streams: Does this service let my household watch on multiple screens at once?

 The list of channels is probably the most important factor for the majority of streamers, so we can’t pick a single service and say that it’s the best for everyone.